metarex-media/mrx-tool/HELP.md

 every 2 files from source 2 (48fps) saved in the MRX file.

-The data stream in the file would be multiplexed together and look like so
+The data stream in the file would be multiplexed together and look like so:

 - Source 1 (24fps)
 - Source 2 (48fps)